 How to Enable or Disable Automatic Sign-in After Windows 11 Update

-You can enable or disable automatic sign-in after a Windows 11 update to skip manual login for setup completion.
+You can enable or disable automatic sign-in after a Windows 11 update to streamline the setup process and skip manual login.

 Security Risks of Automatic Login